-In addition to the issues you have identified in Step 2, you may also like to consider the information and reflective questions below to support the process of questioning.
+In addition to the issues, you have identified in Step 2, you may also like to consider the information and reflective questions below

 School Readiness Funding priority area: Communication (language development)

 Children's wellbeing, identity, sense of agency and capacity to make friends are connected to the development of communication skills.
 These skills enable children to express feelings, thoughts and to be understood (VEYLDF p.22).